 A further downside is that certain copyright holders are still holding onto their data for dear life, and not making it available on the open web.

-My colleague Gary Starkweather, best known as the inventor of the laser printer, spoke in a session I moderated at an industry conference in mid-2000 and made two startling claims, as illustrated by two slides from that presentation:
+My former colleague Gary Starkweather, best known as the inventor of the laser printer, spoke in a session I moderated at an industry conference in mid-2000 and made two startling claims, as illustrated by two slides from that presentation:

 This first claim is profound and unsettling.
 Though the statistics are dated, they point to the very clear idea that there is much more “information” available today than any human can possibly peruse.
 But despite the laser printer, much less is printed now than it was a decade ago.
 I believe this to be the case, although Hewlett-Packard may not.
 We become accustomed both to reading on the screen, and to parsing the information offered.